Shuttle/Pendel/docs/shuttle-core/shuttle-core-transactionscope.md

 An implementation of the `ITransactionScope` interface is used to wrap a `TransactionScope`.

 The `DefaultTransactionScope` makes use of the standard .NET `TransactionScope` functionality.
-There is also a `NullTransactionScope` that implements the null pattern so it implements the interface but does not do anything.
+There is also a `NullTransactionScope`, which is used when the transaction scope handling is disabled, that implements the null pattern so it implements the interface but does not do anything.

 ## Properties